Bioconductor/bioconductor.org/content/help/workflows/high-throughput-assays.md

   	column names:
   	FSC SSC CD8 CD69 CD4 CD3 HLADr Time

-First, we need to tranform all the fluorescense channels.
+First, we need to transform all the fluorescence channels.
 Using a `workFlow` object can help to keep track of our progress.

     ## Create a workflow instance and transform data using asinh